rabbah/aio-cli-plugin-runtime/README.md

-  -a, --action=action      Fetch logs for a specific action -d, --deployed           Fetch logs for all actions deployed under a specific package -i, --insecure           bypass certificate check -l, --last               retrieves the most recent activation logs -m, --manifest           Fetch logs for all actions in the manifest -o, --poll               Fetch logs continuously
+  -a, --action=action      Fetch logs for a specific action -d, --deployed           Fetch logs for all actions deployed under a specific package -i, --insecure           bypass certificate check -l, --last               Fetch the most recent activation logs (default) -m, --manifest           Fetch logs for all actions in the manifest -n, --limit=limit        [default: 1] Fetch the last LIMIT activation logs (up to 200) -o, --poll               Fetch logs continuously
   -p, --package=package    Fetch logs for a specific package in the manifest -r, --strip              strip timestamp information and output first line only